In this Post: You will learn how to make a safe & easy homemade weed killer! The best part: You more than likely already have the ingredients at home!

 But, I want to use something stronger & more effective…

-Remember, the vinegar in the super easy recipe (vinegar, salt, dish soap) does not make it to the weeds roots.
-Most homemade weed killers will be effective in killing small weeds, and good for touching up areas.
-However, if you are looking to get to the roots of a plant, then you can use pesticides– though, I personally believe the health consequences are not worth the benefits.
+Remember, the vinegar in the super easy recipe (vinegar, salt, dish soap) does not make it to the weeds’ roots.
+Most homemade weed killers will be effective in killing small weeds and good for touching up areas.
+However, if you are looking to get to the roots of a plant, you can use pesticides– though I believe the health consequences are not worth the benefits.

 Instead, a safer alternative would be to replace your vinegar with horticultural vinegar.
-Horticultural vinegar is labelled for agricultural use only, and won’t be found in your grocery store.
-However, horticultural vinegar is quite potent, and is an acid that needs proper care when using.
+Horticultural vinegar is labeled for agricultural use only and won’t be found in your grocery store.
+However, horticultural vinegar is quite potent and is an acid that needs proper care when using.
 Though, on a nice sunny day, you can see your weeds dying within 24 hours!

 Another option can be to use Green Gobbler Vinegar Weed & Grass Killer.
 Green Gobbler’s recipe uses ethanol distilled from corn grain, so it has no potential cancer-causing ingredients.
 I have used Green Gobbler’s spray in my own yard to quite a lot of success.
 However, for me, this worked best on walkways, and anywhere there were cracks on the ground.
-This weed killer also has a really strong vinegar scent, and I could not stay outside too long after spraying it.
-If you are looking for a quick paid option, then the Green Gobbler weed killer is what I recommend!
+This weed killer also has a powerful vinegar scent, and I could not stay outside too long after spraying it.
+If you are looking for a quick-paid option, then the Green Gobbler weed killer is what I recommend!

 I want something with NO chemicals!

-It is true that all safe homemade weed killer recipes are mostly effective for killing everything but the root of a plant.
+Indeed, all safe homemade weed killer recipes are mostly effective for killing everything but the root of a plant.
 However, most homeowners with small weeds will find homemade weed killers to suffice for their yards.
-If you really want to get deep and get to the weeds roots, then you can use Grampa’s Weeder!
-This weeding tool goes deep into a plant’s roots, and pulls the entire weed out.
+If you really want to get deep and get to the roots of the weeds, then you can use Grampa’s Weeder!
+This weeding tool goes deep into a plant’s roots and pulls the entire weed out.
 I have this weed pull tool, and I love using it a few days after using a homemade weed killer.

 Homemade Weed Killer safe for pets

 If you have pets at home like I do (isn’t Winston just too cute!), then you really want to stay away from pesticides.
-Our fur-family and their health is super important, and pesticides can cause lots of health issues!
-The three ingredient homemade weed killer with salt, dish soap and vinegar will be safe for pets after it dries.
+Our fur family and their health are super important, and pesticides can cause lots of health issues!
+The three-ingredient homemade weed killer with salt, dish soap, and vinegar will be safe for pets after it dries.
 However, Dr. Karen Becker of Healthy Pets provides this recipe: